Polyomino: Fixed polyominoes

 exists.
 In other words, An grows exponentially.
 The best known lower bound for λ, found in 2016, is 4.00253.
 The best known upper bound is λ < 4.5252.

 To establish a lower bound, a simple but highly effective method is concatenation of polyominoes.
 Define the upper-right square to be the rightmost square in the uppermost row of the polyomino.
 Define the bottom-left square similarly.
 Then, the upper-right square of any polyomino of size n can be attached to the bottom-left square of any polyomino of size m to produce a unique (n+m)-omino.
 This proves A_{n}·A_{m} ≤ A_{n+m}.
-Using this equation, one can show λ ≥ (A_{n})^{1/n} for all n.
+Using this inequality, one can show λ ≥ (A_{n})^{1/n} for all n.
 Refinements of this procedure combined with data for An produce the lower bound given above.

 The upper bound is attained by generalizing the inductive method of enumerating polyominoes.
 Instead of adding one square at a time, one adds a cluster of squares at a time.
 This is often described as adding twigs.
 By proving that every n-omino is a sequence of twigs, and by proving limits on the combinations of possible twigs, one obtains an upper bound on the number of n-ominoes.
 For example, in the algorithm outlined above, at each step we must choose a larger number, and at most three new numbers are added (since at most three unnumbered squares are adjacent to any numbered square).
 This can be used to obtain an upper bound of 6.75.
 Using 2.8 million twigs, Klarner and Rivest obtained an upper bound of 4.65, which was subsequently improved by Barequet and Shalah to 4.5252.